-Hearsay Evidence is evidence of a statement that was made other than by a witness while testifying at the hearing and that is offered to prove the truth of the matter based not on a witness' personal knowledge.
+Hearsay Evidence is evidence based not on a witness' personal knowledge.
 In and of itself, hearsay evidence carries no weight when making a finding of fact.
 The hearing officer may include hearsay evidence when considering their decision if it is corroborated by other evidence.
-Even though evidence, including hearsay evidence is generally admissible in a hearing, the hearing officer will not base a hearing decision on hearsay evidence alone unless there is clear probative value and credibility of the evidence, and the party seeking the change has met the burden of proofcannot be used as the sole basis for the hearing officer's decision.
+Even though hearsay evidence is generally admissible in a hearing, the hearing officer will not base a hearing decision on hearsay evidence alone unless there is clear probative value and credibility of the evidence, and the party seeking the change has met the burden of proof.